7 Different Types Of Microphones For Recording

-Selecting the right types of microphones is important when it comes to getting the best sound quality when recording any sound sources at the studio.
+Selecting the right types of microphones is important when it comes to getting the best sound quality when recording from home.

 Before you make your final buying decision, it would be ideal to have a bit of inside knowledge of the different types of microphones sold on the market.